Nu-West: Beginnings

 During the day, Scurfield and Vast would install towel bars and paint rooms that had been left unfinished.
-At night, Scurfield would do the estimating and bookkeeping and Vast would do draft designs for the 65 new houses they planned to build the first year.
+At night, Scurfield would do the estimating and bookkeeping, and Vast would draft designs for the 65 new houses they planned to build in the first year.
 To further clean up Nu-West's tarnished reputation, Scurfield offered owners of Nu-West homes a five-year warranty, which was the first of its type in Canada.
 In 1972, the warranty was expanded to a ten-year coverage.

 The hard work paid off.
 Canada Mortgage and Housing Corporation, which had cracked down on Nu-West by chopping off $3,000 from any loan guarantee, removed the restriction.
 Nu-West's other major source of funds, Investors Syndicate Ltd., which had stopped providing mortgage money because of customer complaints, also restored Nu-West to its lending list.

 Growth

 Scurfield slowly and methodically enlarged Nu-West, first through geographical expansion and later through a series of acquisitions starting in Canada and then in the United States' Sun Belt.
 Nu-West had grown from the homebuilder of the 1960s to the more diversified real estate company of the 1970s, and by 1980 Nu-West had become a diversified company with major interests in oil and gas and income properties.

 Throughout the 1970s, Nu-West continued its tradition of growth and profitability.
 During the decade Nu-West's average annual growth in net income has been 49%.
 In 1979, despite record interest rates and spiralling costs, revenues and net income increased more than 50%, and assets passed the billion dollar mark and totalled $1.28 billion at year end.
 The financial growth was the result of Canadian land sales, U.S. real estate operations and the successful operations of Voyager Petroleums Ltd. During 1979 the wholly owned Voyager Petroleums increased production and reserves of oil and gas through an aggressive exploration program, and they also increased their acreage holdings substantially.

 Highlights of Nu-West's 1979 real estate activities were the growth of the Phoenix operation and the expansion of commercial and industrial operations.
 Nu-West Development Corporation of Arizona recovered much of its former market position to become one of the largest residential builders in Phoenix.
 This company also became involved in the profitable condominium conversion market in several "Sunbelt" cities.

 Nu-West ended the 1970s proud of their achievements to that point, and entered the 1980 with business goals that included the plan to increase their real estate activities, with emphasis on land and commercial development, and also the expansion of their oil and gas investment so that within five years it would employ approximately one-third of their assets.
 In 1980, seeking to increase the potential for greater oil and gas revenues, Nu-West aggressively doubled Voyagers' 1979 budget for oil and gas exploration and development programs.